JakeStratton/NewsClusters/README.md

 # NewsClusters

 ## Background
-Recently, my girlfriend got a new job as a media strategist for an environmental organization.
-She'd never worked in the NY area before, so she faced the tough task of learning about the different reporters specific to the northeast region.
+Recently my girlfriend was hired as a media strategist in the northeast region for an environmental organization.
+She'd never worked in the NY area before, so she faced the tough task of learning about the different reporters specific to the area.
 Individuals who work in communications and public relations, often need to find reporters to write about issues that are important to their organization.
 But how could they find these new authors without actually reading their stories?
 I had an idea - what about a machine learning application that would intake text, assign topics based on content, and allow her to search for unknown reporters based on topics they write about.
 She could then also see which other reporters write about similar topics, allowing her to find out about new reporters without actually searching through the news and reading all of their stories.

 ## Approach
 * Data Collection